Resigning & Counter Offers:

 If you’ve done the work to accept a new role, it’s been a race, and this is the finish line…honor that decision.

 Stay focused on your career goals, not short-term comfort.
+Look ahead as much as possible.

 Use this as a launch, not a retreat.
 Stick with your decision, move forward excited, and leave your company with a good taste in their mouth.